On the Record Online Podcast

 By Eric Schwartzman | July 10, 2014

-Ideally, you want someone with a neutral point of view editing Wikipedia entries, not PR firms clandestinely gussying up their client’s pages.
+Ideally, you want someone with a neutral point of view editing Wikipedia entries, not a PR firm clandestinely gussying up their client’s pages.
 PR has a conflict of interest.
 But that doesn’t mean they can’t also help improve the accuracy of Wikipedia entries or that they shouldn’t have a right to do so.
-It’s been…
+It’s…

 Read More